top of page

 Deadpool on Xbox

-Deadpool for Xbox One
+Deadpool on Xbox One

 A straight forward action game with serviceable gameplay both as a hack and slash and shooter.
 It looks and runs about as well as it needs to.
 What's impressive is the commitment to the comics, specifically the 2008 run.
-Also, Gambit DJ's an X-Men pool party.
+Plus, Gambit DJ's an X-Men pool party.

 Release: Nov 17, 2015